wrenoud/nos-fpm/markdown/chapter_3.md

 Planned survey line files and any associated background files, such as charts and limits, should be loaded for each Project.
 HYPACK is capable of reading these files from any local computer directory as well as across a network.
 However, it is recommended that all Project files be stored within the local HYPACK Project directory.
-This file management strategy is easily implemented by using the File > Add File and Copy option when initially loading Project files, which will automatically copy each file to the current HYPACK Project directory.
+This file management strategy is easily implemented by using the File &gt; Add File and Copy option when initially loading Project files, which will automatically copy each file to the current HYPACK Project directory.